MatthewJohnMorris/case-monitor/README.md

 My OCD was nagging me over tracking developments in a court case, so I wrote something to periodically check for new case law documents, and email me the current status!

-This is a Python script to monitor new case law documents from the [UK National Archives Find Case Law](https://caselaw.nationalarchives.gov.uk/) service.
+This is a Python script to monitor new case law documents from the [UK National Archives Find Case Law](https://caselaw.nationalarchives.gov.uk/) service - it's based on pointing ChatGPT at the interface spec that can be downloaded from https://nationalarchives.github.io/ds-find-caselaw-docs/public.
 The script fetches the latest judgments matching a specified search query and sends email notifications with updates.

 Run it with the desired frequency via the Windows Task Scheduler, once a day or whatever.